NeilJustice/ZenUnitAndMetalMock/README.md

    Run only the third test case of the value-parameterized test named APITests::FunctionUnderTest_ArgumentsUnderTest_ExpectedReturnValue.

-Testing Utility Options:
+Testing Rigorousness Options:

---pause-before
+--test-runs=<N>
-   Wait for any key before running tests to allow attaching of a profiler or debugger.
+   Repeat N times the running of all tests.
---pause-after
+   Specify a negative number to repeat the running of run tests indefinitely.
-   Wait for any key after running tests.
+--random-test-ordering
-   This is a useful command line argument for desktop shortcuts that run ZenUnit tests.
+   Run test classes, tests, and value-parameterized test cases in a random order.
---always-exit-0
+--random-seed=<32BitUnsignedInteger>
-   Always exit with code 0 even if there are test failures.
+   Sets the random seed which sets the test ordering for --random-test-ordering and sets the sequence of values returned by the ZenUnit::Random<T>
---help
+   family of random-value-generating functions.
-   Print this help message.
+   The default random seed is the number of seconds since 1970-01-01 00:00:00 UTC.
---version
+--exit-1-if-tests-skipped
-   Print the ZenUnit version number.
+   After having run all tests, exit with code 1 if any tests were skipped.

 Example Command Line Arguments:

-./SafetyCriticalSoftwareTests --test-runs=5 --random-test-ordering --exit-1-if-tests-skipped
+./SafetyCriticalUnitTests --test-runs=5 --random-test-ordering --exit-1-if-tests-skipped
 ```

 ## ZenUnit Assertions